Accord-Project/bsdd/README1.md

 -   bSDD uses dash not slash to separate the versoion
 -   In some cases, the `<org>` is repeated in the `<domain>` part
--   In some cases, the `<org>` name doesn\'t quite mesh with the domain name, perhaps due to the way bSDD allocates `<org>` identifiers to bSDD contributors
+-   In some cases, the `<org>` name doesn't quite mesh with the domain name, perhaps due to the way bSDD allocates `<org>` identifiers to bSDD contributors
-    -   \"bim-de/DINSPEC91400\": the publisher of this spec is DIN (the German standards organization), not the `bim-de` initiative
+    -   "bim-de/DINSPEC91400": the publisher of this spec is DIN (the German standards organization), not the `bim-de` initiative
-    -   \"digibase/volkerwesselsbv\": [bimregister.nl news from 2018](https://www.bimregister.nl/actueel/video/author/89-delanokenepa?start=250) suggest that `digibase` is a new company/initaitive within Volker Wessel
+    -   "digibase/volkerwesselsbv": [bimregister.nl news from 2018](https://www.bimregister.nl/actueel/video/author/89-delanokenepa?start=250) suggest that `digibase` is a new company/initaitive within Volker Wessel
-    -   \"digibase/nen2699\": the publisher of this spec is NEN (the Netherlands standards organization), not the `digibase` company/initiative
+    -   "digibase/nen2699": the publisher of this spec is NEN (the Netherlands standards organization), not the `digibase` company/initiative
-    -   \"digibase/digibasebouwlagen\": perhaps the org name `digibase` should not be repeated as the prefix of the domain `bouwlagen` (building layers)
+    -   "digibase/digibasebouwlagen": perhaps the org name `digibase` should not be repeated as the prefix of the domain `bouwlagen` (building layers)
 -   A few domains use `http` whereas all others use `https`.
 All modern servers prefer `https` due to its better security.

 ``` example